MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 ## Insolation

 The relationship between production and insolation can be modified with user-provided parameters.
 It may be confusing that the extinction coefficient $k$ is, in CarboKitten, a property of the carbonate factory and the facies it deposits and not of the basin or position in it.
 In reality extinction coefficient varies for different wavelengths of the sunlight spectrum, but the set of its values across the spectrum is constant for a given water body.
-While different carbonate factories exploit (or ignore, in the case of the cool water factory) different parts of the light spectrum, the model is agnostic to it and allows users to set $k$ to values that may represent an average across different producers using different wavelengths.
+While different carbonate factories exploit (or ignore, in the case of the aphotic factory) different parts of the light spectrum, the model is agnostic to it and allows users to set $k$ to values that may represent an average across different producers using different wavelengths.

 As default, we use insolation of $400\ \unit{W/m^2}$, which is approximately equivalent to $2000\ \unit{\mu E m^{-2} s^{-1}}$ used by @Bosscher1992.
 This is representative of insolation on the sea surface at midday in the tropics.
 However, insolation varies with the position of the Earth with respect to the Sun and on geological timescales this variation may affect the patterns of sediment production.